 Always warm-up and stretch before, training upper back!

-These can be performed with regular LAT machine pull-down's or using half your regular working weight performing dumbbell bent rows, a couple of sets of each will be sufficient to get the back, shoulders and arms warmed up for more of the heavy movement exercises.
+These can be performed with regular LAT machine pull-down's, using half your regular working weight or performing dumbbell bent rows, a couple of sets of each will be sufficient to get the back, shoulders and arms warmed up as resistance and intensity increases through workout duration.

 So let's have a look at some of the more tried-and-true rowing exercises you can perform to develop your upper backs strength, size and thickness.
 These exercise combinations and movements are old-school and timeless in their nature.
-But, their ability to be a effective is proven.
+But, their ability to be a effective.

 Isolation exercises in weight training/bodybuilding, definitely have their place, beginner's don't need to place as-much emphasis here.
 A lot of guys like to perform isolation exercises often because they are easier providing a fun factor, but…

 Fun factor training doesn't always increase or yield muscle size and thickness like those of the big multi-joint, strength training exercises as listed above.
 Keep this in mind if you're a beginner performing isolation movements.